-I had an interesting conversation with the assistant men’s soccer coach.
-He and the guys on that team watched the first of our matches on Saturday before they left for their own.
+I once had an interesting conversation with an assistant men’s soccer coach.
+He and the guys on that team watched the first of our matches during a tournament before they left for their own match.
 Naturally, that was our weakest performance of the tournament. :-/

 Recovering between matches